 We carefully handpick our live-in carers based on their experience and personalities, even taking into account the hobbies and interests you both have, to make sure that you are both a good fit for each other.

-Not only can a live-in carer support you with tasks like administering medication and helping you to use the bathroom, but they’ll also get involved in the things that matter most to you like taking you to see family and friends, out for a walk, and even looking after the family pets if you have any.
+Not only can a live-in carer support you with tasks like administering medication and helping you to use the bathroom, but they’ll also get involved in the things that matter most to you.
+They will take you to see family and friends, go out for a walk with you, and even look after the family pets if you have any.

 Dementia care at home

-Highly skilled and trained carers for quality care
+Highly skilled and trained carers providing quality care

-Unlike many other providers, all of our carers are directly employed by us and go through an extended and accredited training programme regardless of any previous experience they have.
+Unlike many other providers, all of our carers are directly employed by us and go through an extended and award winning training programme regardless of any previous experience they have.

-Our carers also have regular update training and some even go on to train in specialist areas of care.
-Training for our visiting carers takes place locally and our live-in carers go through a five-day course at our Centre of Excellence.
+Our carers also have regular refresher training days and some even go on to train in specialist areas of care.
+Training for our visiting carers takes place locally and our live-in carers go through a five-day course at our bespoke Centre of Excellence in Warwickshire.

-Because we’re also regulated by the Care Quality Commission, all of our carers are trained to deliver care that is not only safe but also puts a strong focus on emotional wellbeing.
+Because we’re also regulated by the Care Quality Commission (CQC), all of our carers are trained to deliver care that is not only safe but also puts a strong focus on emotional wellbeing.